bensivo/streaming-analytics-study/README.md

     Your browser will open to the flink UI, at http://localhost:8081.
 It may take a while to come up.

-4. Submit the flink job to the cluster
+4. Submit the foobar-split.py flink job to the cluster
     ```
     just flink-submit
     ```

-5. In kafka-ui, create 2 topics: 'foobar' and 'foobar_split'.
-Go to 'foobar_split', and watch messages live.

 6. Then run the producer with:
     ```
     just producer
     ```

+    The producer sends messages to the topic 'foobar' with a simple ISO8601 timestamp.

+    The flink job should read these messages, extract the components of the ts, and push new messages to 'foobar_split'

-    You should see the messages come in to 'foobar_split', with the transformations applied.
+    Use kafka-ui to watch the messages come in on both topics.